Ikunalv/Spotify-playlist-app/README.md

-#Playlist Porium
+# Playlist Porium

-A simple web app to create and add playlists to Spotify.
+A simple web app built using React JS to create and add playlists to Spotify.

 <img src="app.png"
      alt="App screenshot"